-Data preprocessing is a crucial step in machine learning and it is very important for the accuracy of the model.
+Data preprocessing is a crucial step in machine learning for a Data engineer, and it is very important for the accuracy of the model.
 Data contains noise, missing values, it is incomplete and sometimes it is in an unusable format which cannot be directly used for machine learning models.
 But what if we use questionable and dirty data?
 What will the final result be and can the decision be trusted?
 Preprocessing data is the key – the goal with the preprocessing is to get more meaningful data that can be trusted.

 These techniques allow us to transform the raw data into a clean and usable data set and make the data more meaningful by rescaling, standardizing, binarizing and so on.